 Nameplate MVA:

+Auxiliary Load:

+For temperature sensitive units, provide MW vs. temp curves and indicate maximum summer and winter net capability below:

+Maximum summer net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 90 degrees F:

+Maximum winter net (net MW = gross MW minus auxiliary loads total MW) which can be achieved at 10 degrees F :

-MW vs temp curves, summer/winter ERIS numbers, aux load, etcOne set of metering is required for each generation connection to the new ring bus or existing Connecting Transmission Owner station.
+One set of metering is required for each generation connection to the new ring bus or existing Connecting Transmission Owner station.
 Number of generation connections:

-On the one line indicate the generation capacity attached at each metering location.
+On the one-line indicate the generation capacity attached at each metering location.
 (Maximum load on CT/PT)

-On the one line indicate the location of auxiliary power.
+On the one-line indicate the location of auxiliary power.
 (Minimum load on CT/PT) Amps

 Will an alternate source of auxiliary power be available during CT/PT maintenance? ______ Yes _______ No

-Will a transfer bus on the generation side of the metering require that each meter set be designed for the total plant generation? ______ Yes ______ No (Please indicate on one line diagram).
+Will a transfer bus on the generation side of the metering require that each meter set be designed for the total plant generation? ______ Yes ______ No (If yes, indicate on one-line diagram).

-8. What type of control system or PLC will be located at the Developer’s Large Facility?
+8. What type of control system or PLC will be located at the Developer’s facility?

 9. What protocol does the control system or PLC use?